© 2019 Baptist Health. All Rights Reserved.

 What is an insulin pump?

-An insulin pump is a pager-sized device that you wear on your body.
+An insulin pump is a device—smaller than most phones—that you wear on your body.
 Pumps can be used by people with either type 1 or type 2 diabetes, according to the American Diabetes Association (ADA).

 Insulin pumps deliver rapid- or short-acting insulin 24 hours a day through a catheter placed under the skin.
 According to the ADA, insulin doses are separated into: